iamdcj/css/core/cascade/README.md

 #### No outright winner

-If the cascade mechanism fails to determine the correct declaration due to the it having the same source and level of importance, it will call on the [specificity](../specificity) mechanism to decide the winner.
+If the cascade mechanism fails to determine the correct declaration due to it having the same source and level of importance, it will call on the [specificity](../specificity) mechanism to decide the winner.

 ---